dasimmet/zig-meta-allyourcode/README.md

 I'm still working out some cacheing issues, the cmake stage2 partially gets rerun ATM.

+the package also has a custom `CMakeStep` that will configure and build and install a cmake project, and providdes a `.install(b, name)` function to get the artifacts:
 ```
 zig fetch --save https://github.com/dasimmet/zig-meta-allyourcode/archive/refs/heads/master.tar.gz
 ```